bigopensky/gis-se-snippet/test-repro-drift/README.md

 polygons coordinates, and by how much -- centimeters, meters, kilometers?

-## Test setup The tests uses a mix of R and perl for the main loop, to
-iterate over test cases under a linux environment.
+## Test setup

+The tests uses a mix of R for the reprojection and perl for the main loop, to iterate over test cases under a linux environment.
 You will need [perl](http://perl.org), [proj.4](http://proj4.org), the [proj.4 R package](https://cran.r-project.org/web/packages/proj4/index.html) and [R](https://cran.r-project.org/).

-There tool <test-repro.R> realises the reprojection test with N samples.
-For example:
+The tool <test-repro.R> realises the reprojection test with N samples.

+Example:

 ```
 ./test-repro.R 1000